Irina-Golubitsky/Horiseon/README.md

 # Horiseon Marketing Agency
 ​
-A simple webpage that follows accessibility standards
+A simple webpage that follows accessibility standard
+​
 ## Technologies Used
-​

 * HTML
 * CSS
 ## Description